Fantaso/iot-system/README.md

 <br>

 #### 4. Communicate with your API - Flask
-You can talk to the API if you have an API client like Postman in order to test and check how the process of registering a sensor or a pump controller into your web application.
+Access the API at _http://0.0.0.0:5000/agrimodule_api_ You can talk to the API if you have an API client like Postman in order to test and check how the process of registering a sensor or a pump controller into your web application.

 1. Check if the API is working at: